Harry Stonecipher: Boeing

-Personal
+Personal life

-In 1955, at age 18, Stonecipher married Joan in Rossville, Ga.
+In 1955, at age 18, Stonecipher married Joan in Rossville, Georgia.
 Stonecipher and his wife have two children.

 In 1995, Stonecipher and his wife Joan celebrated their 40th wedding anniversary in Chicago with friends.

 In 2005, after the news broke regarding Stonecipher's affair with a Boeing executive, his wife Joan filed for divorce.

 Stonecipher subsequently married Debra Peabody.
 Debra Stonecipher bought the historic Moubray House in Edinburgh.